Keep on the grass: yes you can!

 Keep on the grass isn’t only about parks, it’s about the public realm in general and the spaces we share with each other on a day-to-day basis.
 We do need signs for different purposes, but “No ball games” has had its day.

-Keep on the grass is a collaboration with the Built Environment Trust, based at the Building Centre in central London, and runs throughout May 2024 (weekdays only).
+Keep on the grass is a collaboration with the Built Environment Trust, based at the Building Centre in central London, and runs until 10 July (weekdays only).
 We plan to revisit the theme at a later date.
 Are there too many signs?
 What kind of signs work best for you?
 How do they make you feel?
 Let us know what you think and share pictures of signs you spot when you are out and about. @thebuildingcentre #LanguageOfSigns.

 Read my blog The park keeper says “yes” for more about the work in Camden and Islington to foster an inclusive culture across the parks services.